 If you’re newbie blogger, you may not need this plugin just yet, but I can guarantee you that you WILL need it at some point.

 And if you run your website through a broken link checker and it tells you that you’ve got some broken links, then you definitely need this plugin!

-Broken links occur when you delete blog posts or mistype your URLs, and they can hurt your ranking in search engines like Google and Pinterest.
+Broken links occur when you delete posts or mistype your URLs, and they can hurt your ranking in search engines like Google and Pinterest.

-When you delete a blog post, there’s a good chance that the old URL still exists somewhere out there on the internet – either linked on your blog or someone else’s or on social media.
+When you delete a post, there’s a good chance that the old URL still exists somewhere out there on the internet – either linked on your blog or someone else’s or on social media.